Shark Bay Fishing Report – Latest Updates & Tips

 Local Tackle Shops

-If you forgot gear or want fresh bait, drop into the local tackle spots in Denham or Geraldton on the way up.
-Supporting local means better advice on what’s biting and the best rigs to use.
+If you left gear behind or you want fresh bait, pop into the tackle spots around Denham when your way up.
+Supporting local is also better advice on what’s biting and the best rigs to throw.

 Explore More in Shark Bay